 Often, due to some type of trauma injury, or due to some form of periodontal gum disease, patients will lose bone matter in their upper jaw area – this impedes a dental implant from being placed.
 In order to combat this issue, a sinus lift procedure is often performed.

 Advanced Platelet rich plasma fibrin technique

-Advanced PRF can be used for a number of dental procedures including treatment of bone defect, extractions, sinus lifts, gum grafts, dry sockets prevention
+Advanced PRF can be used for a number of dental procedures, including treatment of bone defect, extractions, sinus lifts, gum grafts, dry socket prevention

 Advanced PRF involves the creation of a thin, durable layer of platelet-rich fibrin.
 The proteins in the fibrin encourage quicker healing, and when applied directly to the wound, cause the wound to close more quickly, and reduce the chances of infection.